-Figure 7.
+Figure 9.
 Sightings of bald eagles that left Santa Catalina Island, CA after being released through fostering or hacking activities.
-Included are the year the birds were released and the location and date on which they were seen alive.
+Included are the year the birds were released and the location and date on which they were seen alive or recovered dead.